Convergence of large population games to mean field games with interaction through the controls: Pontryagin's maximum principle

-As explained in the introduction, two elements of our three-step approach to derive the limit consist in proving Pontryagin maximum principles for $N$-agent games and for mean field games.
-This section is dedicated to these problems.
-In the case of $N$-agent games we prove the ``necessary part'' of the maximum principle.
-Since the case of mean field games is less involved, we prove both the ``necessary'' and the ``sufficient'' parts, even though only the latter is needed for the limit.
-As an example, we conclude this section by specializing the computations to linear quadratic games and derive convergence rates for this important case.
+As explained in the introduction, two elements of our three-step approach to derive the limit consist in applying Pontryagin's maximum principles for $N$-agent games and for mean field games.
+This section is dedicated to the presentation of these results.
+In the case of $N$-agent games we give the ``necessary part'' of the maximum principle.
+Since the case of mean field games is less involved, we present both the ``necessary'' and the ``sufficient'' parts.